 Helping people connect with the world around them and reap the benefits of nature-based education has been Isabel's passion and life's work for over 16 years.
 Isabel has played roles in diverse formal and informal educational settings, including experience as the Garden Educator at Sabin School in NE Portland, a Para-Educator working with students with special needs, and as a trainer for Multnomah County Sheriff's Office Search and Rescue.
 For the past three years she has been working as Tualatin Riverkeepers' Environmental Education Coordinator.
 Isabel began her career as a volunteer with Portland Public Schools Title VII Indian Education Program, where she helped kindergarten through fifth graders connect with Native culture through land and plant-based learning.
 The common thread of her work is to give students of all ages, abilities, and backgrounds the opportunity discover the value of nature through hands-on experiences.
 Isabel is excited to be working with Parks to create opportunities for diverse and underrepresented communities to engage in watershed health.

 Community Service Aide II

 Emily is a Community Aide in the Stewardship Program.
 She helps coordinate the No Ivy League and other West Portland stewardship activities.
-Emily previously served as an AmeriCorps member with within the program as the Stewardship Equity Coordinator.
+Emily previously served as an AmeriCorps member within the program as the Stewardship Equity Coordinator.
 She has a bachelor's degree in Global Studies and Sociology from UC Santa Barbara.